Frequently Asked Questions by Students

 Can I appeal my suspension or dismissal?

 Yes you can if it is within 5 business days of you receiving the sanction notification.
-If it is within that timeframe, go to this page to submit your appeal.
-If you are beyond that timeframe, you can email aio@ucsd.edu to ask for an extension.
+If it is within that timeframe, go to the Appeals page to submit your appeal.
+If you are beyond that timeframe, complete the timeline extension request form to ask for an extension.

-NOTE: If you appeal a Suspension or Dismissal sanction, you should continue to attend your classes while the appeal is in process.
+NOTE: If you appeal a suspension or dismissal sanction, you should continue to attend your classes while the appeal is in process.
 That way, if your appeal is granted and the suspension or dismissal is removed, you will not be behind in your classes.
-If your appeal is not granted and you are suspended or dismissed for the quarter in which you are enrolled, you will be retroatively withdrawn and your money refunded.
+If your appeal is not granted and you are suspended or dismissed for the quarter in which you are enrolled, you will be retroactively withdrawn and your money refunded.

 What happens if I’ve been reported for a second time?